Vienna Restaurants Best Roast. Where can you have the best roast in town in a relaxed place in the centre?

-Hence, we headed for Viennese pork heaven (literally), based in an 18th century tavern with those green wooden shutters and green wooden outdoor tables and chairs typical for traditional taverns.
-(I always find it amazing to have that kind of neighbourhood eatery at a five minutes walk from Kärntnerstrasse shopping boulevard.)
+Hence, we headed for Viennese pork heaven (literally), based in an 18th century tavern.
+Charmingly, it had those green wooden shutters and green wooden outdoor tables and chairs that are so typical for traditional taverns.
+Besides, I always find it amazing to have that kind of authentic eatery at a five minutes walk from Kärntner Strasse and Stephansdom.

 Vienna Restaurants Best Roast.
 We changed our minds three times when choosing the best place to sit down.
-Every one of the four small rooms was special in its own way: wooden floor boards and walls full of historic drawings of local places and old portraits of local celebrities, newspapers stuck into traditional newspaper holders hanging from the walls, an old radio, and the kind of wood carved chandeliers my grandfather used to make in his Vienna studio.
+Every one of the four small rooms was special in its own way: While the wooden floor boards would creak underneath you in every place, some walls were full of historic drawings of local places.
+Some would show old portraits of local celebrities.
+On the more practical side, the main room offered a rack of newspapers stuck into traditional newspaper holders hanging from the walls.

-Finally, we settled for a lovingly decorated side room which had just enough space for two tables, and a wide green painted wooden window opening to the street.
+Finally, we settled for a lovingly decorated side room (see photo) which had just enough space for two tables: the vintage radio, the grandfather clock, the brass pestle and mortars, and a wide green painted wooden window opening to the street.
 It was like having lunch at my grandparents’ summer village in the Vienna Woods.

 Vienna Restaurants Best Roast.
 Zu Den Drei Hacken serves fine Austrian food, from Vienna roast to Gulasch, Wiener Schnitzel to Tafelspitz.
 There are always a few dishes with a modern twist on the menu, such as polenta strudel with mushrooms.
 Most of the time, you will also find seasonal specialities such as wild garlic, mushroom and asparagus dishes.